dolphyn/dolphyn/README.md

 Task list
 =========

-- [ ] extract DateHumanize from the 'controllers.js' file
+- [ ] extract DateHumanize from the 'controllers.js' file #refactor
 - [x] show date when showing message
-- [ ] separate controllers in multiple files. lazy load them.
+- [ ] separate controllers in multiple files. lazy load them. #refactor
-- [ ] when retrieving mail from backend, merge instead of replacing
+- [ ] when retrieving mail from backend, merge instead of replacing #bug
-- [ ] ability to mark mail as unread (vertical bar clickable)
+- [ ] ability to mark mail as unread (vertical bar clickable) #feature
-- [ ] ability to configure boxes
+- [ ] ability to configure boxes #feature
-- [ ] UX enhance mail subject's readability
+- [ ] UX enhance mail subject's readability #feature
-- [ ] have the ability to configure pagination (as end user)
+- [ ] have the ability to configure pagination (as end user) #feature
-- [ ] add ability to choose the inbox behaviour: 'unread first' vs 'by date' (not sure I really want to give this ability)
+- [ ] add ability to choose the inbox behaviour: 'unread first' vs 'by date' (not sure I really want to give this ability) #feature
-- [ ] add 'about' link with page to contributors & licenses
+- [ ] add 'about' link with page to contributors & licenses #feature
-- [ ] flag mail as read should uncount the displayed unread email count
+- [ ] flag mail as read should uncount the displayed unread email count #bug
-- [ ] fix unwanted vertical scrollbar in the email body window :/
+- [ ] fix unwanted vertical scrollbar in the email body window :/ #bug
-- [ ] implement long lived sessions
+- [ ] implement long lived sessions #feature
-- [ ] ability to cancel account creation on the on-boarding screen
+- [ ] ability to cancel account creation on the on-boarding screen #feature
-- [ ] auto delete created account but not configured in 1 hour (lazily, don't cron it)
+- [ ] auto delete created account but not configured in 1 hour (lazily, don't cron it) #feature
-- [ ] lost password capability
+- [ ] lost password capability #feature #sec
-- [ ] in-page login feedback on failure (password & email)
+- [ ] in-page login feedback on failure (password & email) #feature
-- [ ] ability to compose mail
+- [ ] ability to compose mail #feature
-- [ ] new mail notif + auto load
+- [ ] new mail notif + auto load #feature
-- [ ] ability to answer & answer all
+- [ ] ability to answer & answer all #feature
-- [ ] quick reply box
+- [ ] quick reply box #feature
-- [ ] ability to forward mail
+- [ ] ability to forward mail #feature
-- [ ] manage attachments
+- [ ] manage attachments #feature
-- [ ] settings feedback (dynamic UI, display errors)
+- [ ] settings feedback (dynamic UI, display errors) #feature
-- [ ] display connection errors
+- [ ] display connection errors #feature
-- [ ] implement conversations
+- [ ] implement conversations #feature
-- [ ] attachment search capability
+- [ ] attachment search capability #feature
 - [x] add support for 'Sent' 'Drafts' and 'Trash' mailboxes
 - [x] remove the hack made to prevent loading the BoxCtrl twice on login
 - [x] bug: current left menu not being shown as selected